indiscipline/rearchiver/README.md

 # write to a file
 > rearchiver INPUT.rpp -o output2.rpp
 ```
+Converted files are placed beside the originals (in the same directory).

-Rearchiver is interactive, it will print the pairs of the found WAV files and the proposed names for the FLACs and will ask for your confirmation.
-Use `-y` to bypass the confirmation.
+Rearchiver is interactive, it will print the pairs of the found WAV files and the proposed names for the compressed files and will ask for your confirmation.
+Use `-y` to skip the confirmation step.

 Additional options are available in help: `rearchiver --help`.